Porgramming-Hero-web-course/batch-4-assignment-1-mosharofofficial/blog-1.md

 ### const v = type1 | type2

-Meaning the variable v has to a type1 or type2.
+Meaning the variable v has to be type1 or type2.

 ### Intersection Types: